icidasset/icidasset/src/writings/health-fitness.md

 ---
-title = "Health, fitness & lifestyle"
-category = "Reminders"
-published = true
-promote = true
+title = "Summary of Health & Fitness Information" category = "Reminders" published = true promote = true
 ---

-Things I need to remind myself of, __Part I__.

 Most of these are based upon the research of [Tim](http://fourhourbody.com/) [Ferriss](http://fourhourchef.com/), the work of [Peter Attia](http://eatingacademy.com/), the guys from [Muscle for Life](http://www.muscleforlife.com/), the [Barbell Shrugged](http://www.barbellshrugged.com/) podcast and the work of [Dr. Rhonda Patrick](http://www.foundmyfitness.com/).
 If you see something that isn't quite right or you know something I could add to this list, please send me a message on [Twitter](https://twitter.com/icidasset).